-At the beginning of 2017 I decided to make this My Year of Speaking Dangerously, and attempt to go from zero to hero in terms of speaking in public and on air.
+At the beginning of 2017, after attending a training session organised by Women in Journalism Scotland, I decided that year would be My Year of Speaking Dangerously, and attempt to go from zero to hero in terms of speaking in public and on air.

 Ask any woman if she thinks women are well-represented in live debates, on TV panels or in radio discussions, and she’ll likely say no. But ask her if she’d be willing to step up – to personally help redress the balance – and you might well get the same answer.